susanaviruglio/Milestone-project-1/README.md

 My first wireframe for desktop.

 ### Header
-In my first page you will find the home page (header) where I have described the purpose of this website with an introductory paragraph.
+In my first page you will find the home page (header) where I described the purpose of this website with an introductory paragraph.
 I have added the principal header with a background picture.
-Beneath the principal image, I created the navigation menu with link of the three different web pages: what to do (information of places to go and what to eat) contact or about us (information about how to get there and a form if the user has any enquire).
+Beneath the principal image, I created the navigation menu with links of the three different web pages: what to do (information of places to go and what to eat) contact or about us (information about how to get there and a form if the user has any enquiry).
 ###Section 1
 Underneath I will have my first section(h2) Welcome to Granada! with a paragraph description of the website and introduction attracting the user to know more about it.